Rendering Precision: Building a Digital Quran Mushaf

 }

-For the QPC V1 edition with 604 pages and ~15 lines per page, you'll have 9,046 page line records mapping the entire Quran.
-Note that not all pages have exactly 15 lines—the first two pages of Surah Al-Fatihah and Surah Al-Baqarah have only 8 lines each due to their special formatting with chapter headers.
+For the Madinah Mushaf with 604 pages and ~15 lines per page, you'll have 9,046 page line records mapping the entire Quran.
+Note that pages 1-2 (Al-Fatihah and start of Al-Baqarah) have only 8 lines due to their decorated surah headers.

 3. Structural Divisions